|

 Photograph Collection, 1888-1982

-156 b & w copy prints, 1 color photo print, 2 contact sheets, 27 b & w
+156 B/W copy prints, 1 color photo print, 2 contact sheets, 27 B/W negatives, 10

-negatives, 10 color slides
+color slides

 SWCPC 454 E1 (A-E) and F1

-This collection consists of photographs of Lubbock, Texas which were used in the book, Lubbock
+This collection consists of photographs of Lubbock, Texas which were used in the

-Incorporated in 1909, Lubbock is the hub of the plains.
-The city was a natural
+book, Lubbock and the South Plains.
+Incorporated in 1909, Lubbock is the hub of

-evolution from the pioneer days of the South Plains.
-Also, it has a rich ranching and
+Plains.
+Also, it has a rich ranching and agrarian history.

 Lubbock Army Air School (Texas)

-Photograph collection, ca. 1940
+Photograph Collection, ca. 1940

 28 copy prints, 4 copy slides